 Last year, Barbara Jones-Davis was wandering alone outside of Enhanced Living at Stapeley, a Pennsylvania retirement home facility.
 The family of the 78-year-old woman has seen the surveillance footage of her wandering around outside for 23 minutes.
 What they do not see, and what happened off camera, was Jones-Davis fall from the property to a concrete sidewalk, a fifteen-foot drop.

 At the Law Offices of Greg Prosmushkin, P.C., we know that we expect our loved ones to be looked after when they need to be placed in a home.
-If you need a Philadelphia wrongful death attorney, call us today so we can work to secure the compensation you deserve.
+If you need a Philadelphia wrongful death lawyer, call us today so we can work to secure the compensation you deserve.

 What Went Wrong?